sciZer0/newdiscoveries/a/README.md

 44.1 (m) - 34.3 (m) = 9.8 m<br>
 and so on.

+So, the question is what is THE REAL REASON that this free-falling 20 kg object during every second is moving the distance different in size.

 "Official" science wrongly believes that this difference in the distances (9.8 m) is due to the different-in-size Work that Gravitational Force (Invisible Hand) is doing during every second.

 Unfortunately, "official" science is absolutely wrong.

 And right now I will give you the explanation of what is the real reason for this difference in the distances.

-Please extremely carefully study this table below describing the free-falling of an object (the 20 kg object or apple) during every second  (5 seconds in total) — especially the Inertial Distance (D2) moved by the object during every single second (red-colored column).
+Please extremely carefully study this table below describing the free-falling of an object (the 20 kg object or apple) during every second  (5 seconds in total) — especially the Inertial Distance (D2) being moved by the object during every second (red-colored column).

 <p align="center">
   <img src="/assets/images/table.png"/>